-According to EPIV, a Climate Change Risk Assessment (CCRA) is required to be undertaken:
+The "Equator Principles 4 - Principle 2: Environmental and Social Assessment" requires that a Climate Change Risk Assessment (CCRA) is required to be prepared:

-- For Category A and, as appropriate, Category B projects.
-For these projects, the CCRA has to include consideration of relevant climate-related 'Physical Risks' as defined by the Task Force on Climate-Related Financial Disclosure (TCFD)2. - For all projects, in all locations, when combined Scope 1 and Scope 2 emissions are expected to be more than 100,000 tons of CO2 equivalent annually.
-For these projects, the CCRA is to include considerations of climate-related 'Transition Risks' (as defined by the TCFD).
-The CCRA must also include a completed alternatives analysis which evaluates lower greenhouse gas (GHG) intensive alternatives.
+■ For all Category A and, as appropriate, Category B Projects and will include consideration of relevant physical risks as defined by the TCFD, and

+■ For all Projects, in all locations, when combined Scope 1 and Scope 2 Emissions are expected to be more than 100,000 tonnes of CO2 equivalent annually.
+Consideration must be given to relevant Climate Transition Risks (as defined by the TCFD) and an alternatives analysis completed which evaluates lower Greenhouse Gas (GHG) intensive alternatives.